-[It is not defined, how events are handled that appear when solving the continuous-time partition.
-For example, a tool could handle events exactly in the same way as for a usual simulation.
-Alternatively, relations might be interpreted literally, so that events are no longer triggered (in order that the time for an integration step is always the same, as needed for hard real-time requirements).]
+[It is not defined how to handle events that are triggered while solving the continuous-time partition.
+For example, a tool could handle events in the same way as for a usual simulation - but only check them at the time associated with clock-ticks.

+Alternatively, relations might be interpreted literally, so that events are no longer triggered (in order that the time for an integration step is always the same, as needed for hard real-time requirements).
+However, even if relations do not generate events, when-clauses and operators edge and change should behave as normal.]